material-components/material-components-web/packages/mdc-top-app-bar/README.md

 Method Signature | Description
 --- | ---
-`hasClass(className: string) => boolean` | Checks if the root element of the component has the given className.
 `addClass(className: string) => void` | Adds a class to the root element of the component.
 `removeClass(className: string) => void` | Removes a class from the root element of the component.
+`hasClass(className: string) => boolean` | Checks if the root element of the component has the given className.
+`setStyle(property: string, value: string) => void` | Sets the specified CSS property to the given value on the root element.
+`getTopAppBarHeight() => number` | Gets the height in px of the top app bar.
+`getViewportScrollY() => number` | Gets the number of pixels that the content of body is scrolled from the top of the page.
+`getTotalActionItems() => number` | Gets the number of action items in the top app bar.
+`notifyNavigationIconClicked() => void` | Emits a custom event `MDCTopAppBar:nav` when the navigation icon is clicked.
 `registerNavigationIconInteractionHandler(evtType: string, handler: EventListener) => void` | Registers an event listener on the native navigation icon element for a given event.
 `deregisterNavigationIconInteractionHandler(evtType: string, handler: EventListener) => void` | Deregisters an event listener on the native navigation icon element for a given event.
-`notifyNavigationIconClicked() => void` | Emits a custom event `MDCTopAppBar:nav` when the navigation icon is clicked.
-`registerScrollHandler(handler) => void` | Registers a handler to be called when user scrolls.
+`registerScrollHandler(handler: EventListener) => void` | Registers a handler to be called when user scrolls.
 Our default implementation adds the handler as a listener to the window's `scroll` event.
-`deregisterScrollHandler(handler) => void` | Unregisters a handler to be called when user scrolls.
+`deregisterScrollHandler(handler: EventListener) => void` | Unregisters a handler to be called when user scrolls.
 Our default implementation removes the handler as a listener to the window's `scroll` event.
-`getViewportScrollY() => number` | Gets the number of pixels that the content of body is scrolled from the top of the page.
-`getTotalActionItems() => number` | Gets the number of action items in the top app bar.
+`registerResizeHandler(handler: EventListener) => void` | Registers a handler to be called when the surface (or its viewport) resizes.
+Our default implementation adds the handler as a listener to the window's `resize` event.
+`deregisterResizeHandler(handler: EventListener) => void` | Unregisters a handler to be called when the surface (or its viewport) resizes.
+Our default implementation removes the handler as a listener to the window's `resize` event.

 ### Foundations